 He turned toward his human companion and lowered his voice.
 “Kick me,” he said.

 Terra blinked up at him.
-“What?” she asked.
+“What?”

 “Just do it,” Hyren said.